Skip to content

 Commands trigger actions.
 Commands expose functionality to users, bind to actions in VS Code's UI, and implement internal logic.

-There are some built-in commands in VS Code, and you can also define your own commands.
+There are some built-in commands in VSCode, and you can also define your own commands.

 Define in Manifest Non-Proprietary